Projects/Research

 Multi-Agent Architecture

 Sophia uses a sophisticated multi-agent architecture where different hierarchical levels focus on key roles in identifying and remediating student misconceptions.
-The architecture consists of three main agents:

 This separation of cognitive tasks into dedicated agents improves transparency throughout the diagnostic process and provides better reasoning and documentation along the workflow.